Free State of Bavaria (Weimar Republic): German revolution

 That evening, the revolutionary soldiers and workers formed a workers' and soldiers' council and elected Eisner its chairman.
-They then went to the Landtag building where shortly before midnight Eisner proclaimed the formation of the Free State of Bavaria and the end of the Wittlesbach monarchy.
+They then went to the Landtag building, where shortly before midnight Eisner proclaimed the formation of the Free State of Bavaria and the end of the Wittelsbach monarchy.
 He promised that the government would maintain order, call an election for a Bavarian constituent assembly, guarantee property and retain its civil servants.
 King Ludwig had already fled Munich in the evening.
 On 12 November, at the Anif Palace in Salzburg, Austria, he signed the Anif declaration in which he released all Bavarian civil servants and military personnel from their oath of loyalty to him.
 Although he did not use the word "abdication", his declaration ended the 738-year dynasty of the House of Wittelsbach.

 The revolution spread within a few days to Bavaria's other large cities.
 Following the pattern set in Munich, workers' and soldiers' councils were set up in Nuremberg, Fürth, Erlangen, Augsburg, Würzburg and Ludwigshafen.
 Most of the cities' government officials cooperated with the councils and stayed in office.
 In Bavaria's rural areas, the revolution made few inroads.
 They remained almost fully under the old governmental structures.

 The revolution in Bavaria took place so swiftly and peacefully in large part because the people were either indifferent to it or willing to let it happen.
 The great majority of Bavarians were still suffering under the war's hardships – the Allied blockade of Germany, which included foodstuffs, did not end until July 1919 – and were focused on seeing themselves and their families through the difficult times.
 King Ludwig had lost the people's trust because he was seen as weak and indecisive and had not been able to remedy the problem of food shortages.
 Many also thought that he had not done enough to protect the Kingdom's special sovereignty within the Empire.
 Hatred of Prussia, with its long history in Bavaria, had grown stronger during the war.

-There were also structural issues pre-dating the war which eased the course of the revolution across all of Germany.
-They included the social effects of industrialization and the growth of the workers' and women's movements.
+There were also structural issues pre-dating the war, which eased the course of the revolution across all of Germany.
+They included the social effects of industrialisation and the growth of the workers' and women's movements.
 The sudden and – for the German public – unexpected loss of the war was a shock to their confidence in the imperial and monarchical forms of government.
-That combined with the hope that parliamentarization would help Germany secure better peace terms played a significant role in the public's readiness to let the revolution happen.
+That, combined with the hope that parliamentarization would help Germany secure better peace terms, played a significant role in the public's readiness to let the revolution happen.